apache/drill/_docs/connect-a-data-source/plugins/041-logfile-plugin.md

 ---
 title: "Logfile Plugin"
-date: 2018-07-20 02:04:40 UTC
+date: 2018-08-02 22:29:54 UTC
 parent: "Connect a Data Source"
 ---

 Starting in Drill 1.14, you can configure a Logfile plugin that enables Drill to directly read and query log files of any format.
-For example, you can configure a Logfile plugin to query MySQL log files like the following:
+For example, you can configure a Logfile plugin to query MySQL log files like the one shown in the following example:

        070823 21:00:32       1 Connect     root@localhost on test1
        070823 21:00:48       1 Query       show tables